tc39/notes/es7/2016-03/march-30.md

 MM: the fact that you can forge brands

-FST: isn't that explicitly what Reflect.construct does?
+EFT: isn't that explicitly what Reflect.construct does?

 MM: part of the economy of this mechanism is that if you try to access the slot on an object without it, it throws

 DH: I've completely flip-flopped.
 Once of the important use cases of branding is to control the creation of your type, so you can disallow the creation of objects that don't go through your construct path.
 There's no way you can fix this.

-FST: users are just getting screwed by their own ignorance!
+EFT: users are just getting screwed by their own ignorance!

 KS: we're trying to create an abstraction that you can pass off to someone you don't trust